arkansas

 Teaching Reconstruction effectively requires centering Black people’s struggles to redefine freedom and equality and gain control of their own land and labor during and after the Civil War.
 Any discussion of Reconstruction must also grapple with the role of white supremacist terrorism in the defeat of Reconstruction and the negative and positive legacies of the era that persist to this day.

 In May 2021, Gov. Asa Hutchinson allowed SB627 to become law, though he withheld his signature in a gesture of disapproval.
 The law bans state agencies, including the Department of Education, from teaching “divisive concepts.”
 This includes the concept that “Any individual should feel discomfort, guilt, anguish, or any other form of psychological distress on account of his or her race or sex.”
-In January 2023, Gov. Sarah Huckabee Sanders signed an executive order to prohibit critical race theory or “indoctrination” from schools.
-Several respondents to our survey expressed concern about the possible chilling effects on classroom education that such measures can have, particularly on discussions of the history and legacies of Reconstruction.
+In early 2023, Gov. Sarah Huckabee Sanders signed an executive order to prohibit critical race theory or “indoctrination” from schools.
+She also signed the LEARNS Act, which requires the state education department to review and amend rules or materials that promote "indoctrination" or critical race theory.